Vietnamese tutors · Los Angeles · Since 2006

 Vietnamese in Los Angeles

 Vietnamese is spoken by about 85 million people in Vietnam and another 4 million in diaspora communities worldwide.
-It is a tonal language with six tones — more than Mandarin’s four — which means the pitch contour of every syllable determines its meaning.
-The word “ma” said six different ways means mother, ghost, but, horse, tomb, or rice seedling.
-Vietnamese uses the Latin alphabet, thanks to 17th-century Portuguese missionaries who developed the Romanized script called quoc ngu.
-This makes it one of the few tonal Asian languages you can read on sight without learning an entirely new writing system.
-The grammar is isolating: words do not change form for tense, number, or gender.
-Context and separate particles do that work instead.
+It is a tonal language with six tones (more than Mandarin’s four), which means the pitch contour of every syllable determines its meaning.
+The word “ma” said six different ways means six different things: ghost, mother, but, rice seedling, tomb, or horse.
+Vietnamese is written in the Latin alphabet (a 17th-century innovation by Catholic missionaries), with diacritical marks indicating the tones.
+The grammar is comparatively simple.
+There are no verb conjugations, no plurals, no gender, and no cases.
+Once you internalize the tones, the rest moves quickly.

 No public Vietnamese group classes right now — but we can set up a semi-private class for your family, friends, or company with as few as two people.
 Get in touch.